BelovedRobot/PingPong/README.md

 2) When the App is in the background the background sync process is executed during a background fetch event from the OS
 3) The developer can manually trigger a background sync by calling PingPong.startBackgroundSync()

-### Custom Sync Options
+### Custom Sync Tasks
-There are scenarios when you don't want PingPong to handle specific document types, and in those cases we provide an override mechanism.
-When starting a PingPong
+There are scenarios when you don't want PingPong to handle specific document types, or as a whole the document endpoint is not an option.
+In those cases we provide an override mechanism.
+When starting PingPong you provide it with an array of SyncTask objects.
+These specific objects are "tasks" that you create by subclassing the SyncTask type.
+You configure these sync tasks as one of two different types, either **automatic sync tasks** or **document sync tasks**.
+If you set automaticSyncTask to true then everytime PingPong syncs in the background it will automatically execute the logic defined in the sync function.
+Otherwise if the task is not an automatic task but instead is defined by a specific docType, then it will execute the sync logic when the background sync process has a document of that type to process in the sync queue.

 ### Querying the Stash
 There is a handy func in the DataStore that enables the user to query the local stash.
 Simply pass in a set of fields and values to search on those values.